 Mr. Schwartz has a reputation as a skilled attorney who is a “business lawyer”, and has a creative and practical approach in order to help his clients achieve their business goals.
 Beyond providing legal counsel, clients value the business introductions that Mr. Schwartz regularly makes between clients and prospective deals or business partners, made with the goal of helping grow a client’s business.

-Mr. Schwartz graduated from Brooklyn Law School cum laude and is admitted to practice in New York.
+Mr. Schwartz graduated from Brooklyn Law School cum laude and is admitted to practice only in New York.

 Three separate acquisitions of a portfolio of manufactured housing sites located across fourteen States, valued at over $2 billion, in the aggregate and the eventual disposition of same.